mr-narender/animeTriviaQuiz/README.md

 * **Verdict**<br>The game works on all other devices I tested it on.
 It just is not reponsive on the Galaxy Fold and iPhone 5/SE so I would recommend users use other devices, if not a different mobile, a computer or tablet.
 It will be fixed later on since it is not much of a priority and there is a lack of time.

+### Possibility of queueing up click events

+* **Bug**<br>Through testing, I found out that sometimes when user is moving on to next question, there may be a delay.
+The user could take it as they may need to make another click to make it work.
+They may assume they either did not click properly or did not click at all.
+When repeated clicks are made, the repeated call to ```apiQuestion()``` function is queued up and multiple questions are iterated through.
+It takes the repeated click as the answer to all the queued up questions.

+* **Fix**<br>It has not been fixed yet.

+* **Verdict**<br>It does not happen often and it shall be fixed later on.
+Apart from these uncommon occasions, it works as intended.

 ## Deployment
 ---
 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub: